Gluten-Free Mixed Berry Muffins

 Expert Tips

-• Bring ingredients to room temperature.
-Cold eggs or milk can cause uneven mixing and poor rise.
-Let everything sit out for 20–30 minutes before baking.
+• Bring your eggs and milk to room temperature.
+Cold ingredients can cause uneven mixing and a poor rise.
+Let them sit out for 20-30 minutes before you start.

-• Scoop evenly for consistent baking.
-A cookie scoop or measuring cup helps make sure all your muffins bake at the same rate and finish at the same time.
+• Use a cookie scoop to portion the batter.
+It keeps all your muffins the same size so they bake evenly and finish at the same time.

-• Check for doneness with a touch.
-Press the top gently—if it springs back, they’re done.
-Toothpicks work too, but berries can make it tricky.
-Look for moist crumbs, not raw batter.
+• Check for doneness by pressing the top gently.
+If it springs back, they’re done.
+You can also use a toothpick, but the berries make it tricky.
+Try inserting it between the fruit pockets and look for moist crumbs rather than raw batter.

 Room Temperature Storage: Store leftover muffins in an airtight container or a sealable plastic bag.
 They will stay good at room temperature for 2-3 days.